OpenNebula-unmantained/addon-storage-vdc/README.md

-# Caching storage infrastructure
+## VDC-Store - caching storage infrastructure
-## Description
-Storage for virtual machines providing a shared platform with support for caching, replication, live migration, snapshots and compression.
+This module provides an interface to VDC-Store which is an alternative storage infrastructure for OpenNebula.
+It provides a shared platform with support for local SSD caching, replication, live migration, snapshots and compression.

 ## Development